bitterMargaritas/SpendingSpree/README.md

 - they front the money for another spending spree!
 - the debt is forgiven.

-For thisn we will need :
+For this we will need :
 - An app
 - A server
 - A database